Dragon2fly/logger_tt/README.md

 # Logger_tt
-Make configuring logging simpler and log even exceptions that you forgot to catch.
+Make configuring logging simpler and log even exceptions that you forgot to catch. <br>
 Even multiprocessing logging becomes a breeze.

 ## Install